-The Department of Corrections is seeking the services of two contractors to provide community-based sex offender treatment, management and telehealth services in Fairbanks, Alaska.
+The Department of Corrections, Division of Health and Rehabilitation Services, is soliciting proposals for a contractor to provide community-based sex offender treatment, management and telehealth services in Fairbanks, Alaska.
 This intense treatment program can take from 18 to 24 months for participants to complete.
 The contract is projected to allow for services for up to 12 offenders.
 Based on estimated rates, it is anticipated that the current budget will cover about 43 hours/month or approximately 516 hours/year.

-The successful contractors will be part of a multi-disciplinary team that has incorporated principles of the Containment Model, including polygraph assessment, into their treatment plans.
+The successful contractor will be part of a multi-disciplinary team that has incorporated principles of the Containment Model, including polygraph assessment, into their treatment plans.
 A trained professional under a separate contract will provide polygraph assessments.
-The contractors will be expected to be an expert on sex offender treatment and make recommendations on sex offenders in the program regarding amenability to treatment, need for further treatment, and risk to reoffend once released into the community.
+The contractor will be expected to be an expert on sex offender treatment and make recommendations on sex offenders in the program regarding amenability to treatment, need for further treatment, and risk to reoffend once released into the community.

 Treatment services are to be provided as specified in the department's Standards of Sex Offender Management (formerly Sex Offender Treatment Programs Standards of Care).
 These services may include intake/assessment, individual and family counseling, group counseling, high risk educational classes, denial groups, and program consultation services as needed or as required by statute(s) or the Department of Corrections.
-In addition to the basic assessment and treatment services specified in the Standards, the contract treatment providers will be expected to provide clinical expertise in consultations with the polygraph examiner and to incorporate knowledge gained through the polygraph into treatment.
+In addition to the basic assessment and treatment services specified in the Standards, the contract treatment provider will be expected to provide clinical expertise in consultations with the polygraph examiner and to incorporate knowledge gained through the polygraph into treatment.

-Contractors must propose to provide services that meet the minimum requirements in this RFP.
+The offeror must propose to provide services that meet the minimum requirements in this RFP.
 Services in excess of those established by the department (or in excess of those approved under the finalized contract) must be approved in writing and in advance by the Department.